Legal Status in Switzerland

 Option 2: Online Prescription via Telemedicine

 The modern route via specialized telemedicine providers like orva involves completing a structured online questionnaire, which takes approximately 5-10 minutes.
 This captures your medical history, current medications, and hair loss stage.
-A licensed Swiss doctor reviews your information within 24-48 hours and assesses your medical suitability.
+A licensed Swiss doctor usually reviews your information within 1-2 business days after complete documents are received and assesses your medical suitability.
 With positive evaluation, the prescription is created digitally, transmitted to a partner pharmacy, which prepares the treatment and delivers it discreetly packaged within 2-5 business days to your home.

 What You Need for the Prescription